Skip to content

 4. Click and drag components to the desired location.

-5. Pick the component you want to resize.
+5. Select the component you want to resize.

-8. Use the Save option to preserve your work, ensuring easy access and future edits.
+9. Use the Save option to preserve your work and ensure easy access for future edits.

 Add Child Form

-Child NGauge forms are NGauge form linked to a parent NGauge form, based on a parent-child relationship.
+Child NGauge forms are NGauge forms linked to a parent NGauge form based on a parent-child relationship.

-1. Create an NGauge from (parent form) with the master Datasource in Infoveave.
+1. Create an NGauge form (parent form) with the master Datasource in Infoveave.

-3. Create an another NGauge from (child form) using the Child Datasource (Datasource contributing to the master Datasource) in Infoveave.
+3. Create another NGauge form (child form) using the Child Datasource (Datasource contributing to the master Datasource) in Infoveave.

 4. Identify and assign a field as the same key column as in the parent NGauge form.

-5. Click on Customize icon on the parent NGauge from.
+5. Click on the Customize icon on the parent NGauge form.

 Child NGauge Form

-Add data to the NGauge form to the continuous enrichment and relevance of your datasets.
-This ensures real-time updates, allowing for accurate analysis, reporting, and informed decision-making.
+Add data to the NGauge form to continuously enrich and maintain the relevance of your datasets.
+This ensures real-time updates for accurate analysis, reporting, and informed decision-making.

 1. Click on the Add button.

-2. Begin by entering the required data in the designated fields.
-You can enter the required value in your key column field to automatically fill your child form.
+2. Enter the required data in the designated fields.
+You can enter the required value in your key column field to automatically populate your child form.

 3. You can also edit and delete your child form data.